joamats/feup-InformationSystems/docs/Report.md

 Most event organizers are faced with the need to work with loads of different technologies for the management of people and entities who participate in their events. **cBooking** gathers it all in a single plataform, providing the organizer with tools to register, track and manage whoever is going to participante in their event.

 ## Description of the Topic
 A tech company wants to create a platform to automate the management of conferences.
-The platform is expected to announce events and support the logistics of conferences, by allowing the registration of participants, speakers, partners, sponsors and staff.
+The platform is expected to announce events and support the logistics of conferences, by allowing the registration of organizers, participants, speakers, partners, sponsors and staff.
 Taking these features in consideration, the company elaborated the following list of requirements:

 * The website must have a public interface, for announcement of events and registration, and a private one, exclusive for the event organizer and staff members, for management of the conference.

-* The private interface must display relevant data, such as payments tracking, and lists of participants, speakers, staff, sponsors, partners.
+* The private interface, for organizers and staff, which must display relevant data, such as payments tracking, and lists of participants, speakers, staff, sponsors, partners, as well as event management settings.

-* The **organizer** must have a name, email, password, address, and VAT number.
-A logotype is optional.
-A unique identifying number should be generated to each one of them.

 * Each organizer can create as many events as wished.

-* Each **event** must have an organizer, name, date, location, theme, price range, (current) number of participants.
-A maximum number of participants can also exist, as well as an image for description.
-A unique identifying number should be given to each event
+* Each **event** must have an organizer, name, dates, location, theme.
+An image and text for description can also exist.
+A unique identifying number should be given to each event, as well as a unique code for registration of Speakers, Partners, and Staff.

 * If existent, the maximum number of participants must be higher than the (current) number of participants.